Filling the Information Gaps

 The plant manager asked the competitor about a specific standard his company had, and the competitor replied he would need to get back to him with that information.
 But the XL engineer, with a few keystrokes, pulled up the competitor’s standard on his iPad and was able to answer the question right then and there.

 XL Catlin’s 160 risk engineers in 21 countries across the globe have been using the company’s first-of-its-kind iPad app since 2014 to collect and process data, streamline processes and provide critical information to both underwriters and customers.
-The iPad app, developed by XL Catlin’s property risk engineering team, represents a revolutionary breakthrough for the company, says Joe Tocco, XL Catlin’s chief executive for the Americas.
+The iPad app, developed by XL Catlin’s property risk engineering team, represents a revolutionary breakthrough for the company, says Joe Tocco, Chief Executive North America Business Group, Insurance.

 Clearly, the app is a benefit to risk engineers, who help clients prevent losses and protect their facilities, and to underwriters, who price the risk.
 But more importantly, Tocco says, the app is one example of XL Catlin’s commitment to using technology to better interact with and better serve the customer.